brijeshgajera/dutch-vocabulary-practice/readme.md

 - **Responsive Design**: Works on desktop and mobile browsers.

 ## How to Use
 1. **Upload Vocabulary**: Click "Upload Excel" and select your file.
 Column A should be Dutch, Column B English.
+	_If you don't upload an Excel file, a set of default Dutch-English word pairs will be loaded automatically so you can start practicing right away._
 2. **Choose Mode**: Select "By Set" for paginated sets, or "By Context" for topic-based practice.
 3. **Study**: Use the Study tab to review words.
 Blur columns for self-testing.
 4. **Practice**: Use Practice tabs to type answers and get feedback.
 Use Bookmarked Practice for starred words.